tdworowy/kindle_highlights/md/Confessions_of_an_Economic_Hit_Man_3rd_Edition_(Perkins_John).md

       I had no answer.
 The relief turned into defensiveness.
 I stammered out the standard justifications: that I was trying to do good, that I was exploring ways to change the system from within, and—the old standby—that if I quit, someone even worse would fill my shoes.
 But I could see from the way she watched me that she was not buying it.
 Even worse, I knew that I was not buying it either.
 She had forced me to understand the essential truth: it was not my job, but me, that was to blame.

+      According to some sources, SIL received funding from the Rockefeller charities.
+Family scion John D. Rockefeller had founded Standard Oil—which later divested into the majors, including Chevron, Exxon, and Mobil.